artefactual-labs/archivematica-acceptance-tests/docs/developer-documentation.rst

   search for rules, ensure that certain rules or commands exist, modify existing rules or commands, etc.

-- `amuser/selenium_ability.py <../amuser/selenium_ability.py>`_: defines the
+- `amuser/playwright_ability.py <../amuser/playwright_ability.py>`_: defines the
-  ``ArchivematicaSeleniumAbility`` class which implements general browser actions like navigating to a page or waiting for DOM elements to appear, or Selenium-specific actions like instantiating a driver.
-All of the classes that involve browser interaction sub-class ``ArchivematicaSeleniumAbility``.
+  ``ArchivematicaPlaywrightAbility`` class, which owns the Playwright lifecycle, browser contexts, navigation, synchronization, and failure artifacts.
+All browser-interaction abilities inherit from this class.

 - `amuser/am_api_ability.py <../amuser/am_api_ability.py>`_: defines the
   ``ArchivematicaAPIAbility`` class which uses the Python ``requests`` library